sasa5linkar/Markdown-to-HTML-Converter/README.md

 ## Requirements

 - Python 3.x
-- No external dependencies (uses only the Python standard library)
+- No external dependencies (uses only the Python standard library).
+A `requirements.txt` file is included for convenience and is intentionally empty, so `pip install -r requirements.txt` will succeed without installing anything.

 ## Example